Razevich/phase-0-gps-1/README.md

 # phase-0-gps-1
-git status- Tells you the status, look at that untracked = unadded tracked = added
+git+ status- Tells you the status, look at that untracked = unadded tracked = added